Samdney/research-website/content/blog/project_2021_GraphPropInfoExch.md

 slug:       						Graph-Property-Driven-Information-Exchange-in-Distributed-Networks
 index_title:						Graph Property Driven Information Exchange in Distributed Networks
 index_image:        				/images/Project.jpg
+index_summary:                      A new mathematical concept for the description of data flow in distributed networks by an enhancement of graph theory which we introduce by our work.
+It gives new insides for algorithm development and data compression in distributed networks, relevant for high amount of data technologies like high quality video streaming, blockchain and 5G.
 sum_image:							/images/Project.jpg
 kind:               				Project
 project_period:     				Since 2021/03/01